-Dolphin Centrifuge specializes in the design, manufacture, and implementation of Oil Recovery Systems.
-These systems are perfect for efficient oil extraction from the crude oil tank bottoms.
+Dolphin Centrifuge specializes in designing, manufacturing, and implementing Oil Recovery Systems.
+These systems are perfect for efficient oil extraction from crude oil tank bottoms.

 Industrial centrifuges are the main components of our modular systems.
-Our ORS feature Alfa Laval decanter and disc stack centrifuges.
+Our ORS features an Alfa Laval decanter and disc stack centrifuges.

-Gravity settling uses the force of gravity to settle out the water and sludge from the oil.
-An industrial centrifuge exerts up to 10,000 times the force of gravity.
+Gravity settling uses the force of gravity to settle out the water and sludge from the crude oil mixture, leaving only pure oil behind.
+An industrial centrifuge exerts a centrifugal force up to 10,000 times the force of gravity.
 This high centrifugal force causes instant separation of the phases.

 In other words, a centrifuge can separate the water and sludge from crude oil much faster than gravity settling.
 This reduces processing time to a fraction as compared to gravity settling.

-The high centrifugal force reduces the sludge volume through compacting the sludge.
-It also extracts greater amounts of oil from the sludge.
+The high centrifugal force reduces the sludge volume by squeezing more oil from the sludge.
+It maximizes oil recovery and increases sludge dryness.
 Thus, a centrifuge can reduce the tank bottom sludge volume to a fraction compared to gravity settling.

 Our ORS processes crude oil tank bottoms in three distinct steps.
 A brief explanation of each step follows.